namu-labs-dev/Namu-Design-System/docs/react/compatible-style.en-US.md

 title: CSS Compatible
 ---

-Ant Design supports the last 2 versions of modern browsers.
+Namu Design supports the last 2 versions of modern browsers.
 If you need to be compatible with legacy browsers, please perform downgrade processing according to actual needs:

 ## StyleProvider